Icywhenhot/Icy-s-Better-Horses/guide/addons.md

 | Asset and equipment tag namespace | `icys-better-horses` |
 | Your addon entries and assets | Your own mod ID, such as `trailaddon` |

-`BhRegistries` exposes Forge registries for breeds, archetypes, abilities, commands, genders, and species.
-Use a `DeferredRegister` with the corresponding registry key.
-Register it on your mod event bus in your mod constructor.
-Do not replace built-in registry entries or register under another mod's namespace.
+`BhRegistries` exposes Forge registries for breeds, archetypes, abilities, commands, genders, and species. you should prolly use a `DeferredRegister` with the corresponding registry key.
+Do not replace built-in registry entries or register under another mod's namespace, obviously.

 ## A working ability and command addon